MS Toyvo Antikaynen

 Toyvo Antikaynen (Тойво Антикайнен) was a merchant ship of Black Sea Shipping Company (Soviet Union), tweendecker type general cargo ship, project B401.
 This ship is one of the Kommunist-class cargo ships.
 The ship was named in honor of the Finnish communist leader and the Red Army officer Toivo Antikainen.

 Only two ships of Kommunist-class cargo ships had additional figure in the built number (shipyard number).
-That were Djuzeppe di Vittorio (number B40/101 - B40/91) and Toyvo Antikaynen (number B40/102 - B40/92).
+These were Djuzeppe di Vittorio (number B40/101 - B40/91) and Toyvo Antikaynen (number B40/102 - B40/92).
 Can be it was due to this two ships were built by another shipyard in Poland, and other Kommunist class cargo ships.

 Final years

-The ship Toyvo Antikaynen was scrapped in 1999 at Calcuta, India.
+The ship Toyvo Antikaynen was scrapped in 1999 at Calcutta, India.
 She was one of the last scrapped Kommunist-class ships.